russell-archer/StoreHelper/README.md

 Fortunately, there's now a much better way.

-Introduced in Xcode 12 a new **local** StoreKit test environment allows you to do early testing of IAPs in the simulator without having to set anything up in App Store Connect.
+Introduced in Xcode 12, a new **local** StoreKit test environment allows you to do early testing of IAPs in the simulator without having to set anything up in App Store Connect.
 You define your products locally in a **StoreKit Configuration** file.
 Furthermore, you can view and delete transactions, issue refunds, and a whole lot more.
 There’s also a new `StoreKitTest` framework that enables you to do automated testing of IAPs.
 We'll use this approach to test IAPs in our app.

 # The StoreKit configuration file
 You create a **StoreKit Configuration File** by selecting **File > New > File** and choosing the **StoreKit Configuration File** template:

 ![](./readme-assets/StoreHelperDemo6.png)

-StoreHelper has a `Products.storekit` file in the `Shared/StoreHelper/Configuration` folder:
+`StoreHelper` includes a sample `Products.storekit` file in the `StoreHelper/Samples/Configuration` folder which you should copy to the `Shared/Configuration` folder of your project:

 ![](./readme-assets/StoreHelperDemo6b.png)